Alex-Dsilva/Alex-Dsilva/README.md

 - 💭I let my imagination run wild, which allows me to be very creative in what I do.

-- 🌱 I like to improve myself better than tomorrow
+- 🌱 I like to improve myself better than tomorrow.

 - 👨‍👧‍👦 I am a good team player.
-I enjoy working in a team environment, and I get along well with people very well
+I enjoy working in a team environment, and I get along well with people very well.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to MERN stack and related technologies.

-- ⚡ Fun fact: "Take an idea and work on it" that's what I believe
+- ⚡ Fun fact: "Take an idea and work on it" that's what I believe.

 <br/>